A frequency-domain analysis of inexact gradient methods: Introduction

-and further increasing $\alpha$ only decreases $\rho_\GD(\delta)$.
-It was shown in \cite{de2017worst} that the rate \eqref{eq:sharprate} holds for inexact gradient descent on strongly convex functions with exact line search; the corresponding problem for fixed step sizes was left open.
+\end{prop} In particular, the optimal rate \eqref{eq:sharprate} is feasible for inexact gradient descent on strongly convex functions --- see Figure \ref{fig:gd_convex}.
+When an exact line search is employed, it was shown in \cite{de2017worst} that the rate \eqref{eq:sharprate} holds for inexact gradient descent on strongly convex functions.